MBS restaurants to eat at

 Tel: 6688 7236

 6. Black Tap

-Round your meal off with the Cakeshake ($22++) or the Brooklyn Blackout ($20++) for an IG-worthy sugar rush that’s best for sharing with a friend.
-If you’re feeling boozy, get a Bridge Road Beechy Summer Ale ($14++) to wash all that grease down.
+Round your meal off with their IG-worthy milkshakes such as Cakeshake ($22++) or the Brooklyn Blackout ($21++) for a sugar rush that’s best for sharing with a friend.
+If you’re feeling boozy, get a North Coast Old No. 38 Stout ($14++) to wash all that grease down.

 Check out our Black Tap review.

 Address: 10 Bayfront Avenue, #L1-80, The Shoppes at Marina Bay Sands, Singapore 018956

 Opening hours: Mon-Fri 11:30am to 11pm, Sat-Sun 11am to 11pm